 |ROGER CARPENTER — MEDIA DIRECTOR

-Dan Carter and Dianna Lehn took over as Race Director and Assistant Race Director that year (2014), so there was a lot of work — making Facebook more robust, writing more colorful press releases, and creating engaging competitor graphics as well as the posters for each stage and additional graphics for the event.
-The name of the event changed one year, and added an 8-Dog Classic another.
+Dan Carter and Dianna Lehn took over as Race Director and Assistant Race Director that year as well, so there was a lot of work for everyone.
+“I was tasked with making Facebook more robust, writing more colorful press releases, and creating engaging competitor graphics including the posters for each stage and additional graphics for the event,” he recalls.
 Roger then had the bright idea to give the hardworking Road Crew their fifteen minutes of fame.
-Now he juggles the edits on biographies, coordinates photographs, and creates graphics for Facebook and the website — 30 competitors and 20 road crew this year.
+Now he juggles the edits on biographies, coordinates photographs, and creates graphics for Facebook and the website — all the competitors, road crew and veterinarians this year.

 “Wow!
 What a great family of truly exceptional people from around the world,” Roger reflects.
-“And we all come together for the better part of two weeks once a year.
-Back in my advertising days, the creative director on the LEVIs account always said that advertising was the most fun a grown man could have with his pants on, but I don't think he or any other executives at the agency had ever been to a sled dog race.”
+“And we all come together for the better part of two weeks once a year.”

 |JERRY BATH — RACE COMMENTATOR and ANALYST